enlivengo/admincore/README.md

 ### Authentication

-Qor provides quite a flexible authorization solution.
+QOR Admin provides a flexible authorization solution.
 With it, you could integrate with your current authorization method.

 What you need to do is implement an `Auth` interface like below, and set it in the admin object.